Prolexic Technologies: Financial history

-Services

-Prolexic provides three kinds of DDoS protection services to its clients: Monitoring and attack detection services, mitigation services that intercept attacks, and attack intelligence and post-attack intelligence services.
-In addition, Prolexic aggregates intelligence information and reports on active botnets and fraud-linked IP addresses.

-The company opened its first network traffic scrubbing center in North America in 2003, in Europe in 2005, and in Asia in 2007.
-In 2012, the company’s traffic scrubbing capability was in excess of 500 Gbit/s of bandwidth and comprised multiple carriers in a distributed global network.
-The firm was said to be investing in the infrastructure to cope with up to 1.2Tbit/s peak traffic loads by the end of 2013.

-Because many DDoS attacks are concerted efforts by sophisticated live attackers, Prolexic uses a combination of automated tools and human expertise as part of its services.
-In 2012, the company said it had successfully stopped all DDoS attacks affecting its clients to date, including attacks against application servers, such as Layer 4 (SYN floods) and Layer 7 attacks, as well as HTTP GET flood attacks, zero-day attacks, UDP/ICMP floods, TCP flag abuses, DNS reflection, and DNS attacks.
-Prolexic is said to have mitigated the largest DDoS attack of 2011, which involved 250,000 computers infected with malware.

-The company’s service typically mitigates attacks within 5 to 20 minutes after a client's network traffic starts flowing through a scrubbing center.
-Prolexic mitigated more than 30,000 DDoS attacks from 2003–2011.
-In 2011, Prolexic mitigated 10 to 80 attacks daily.

 DDoS mitigation

 In 2012, hacktivism and vandalism were cited as the main inspiration for DDoS attacks, rather than extortion as in the past.
 This type of motivation is said to make any company a victim, not just high-profile organizations.
 Organizations of all sizes are said to be at risk of DDoS attacks, because the newer application-level attacks are more targeted than classic DDoS botnet attacks and don’t need as many resources to deploy.
 The cloud-based DDoS mitigation approach used by Prolexic employs technology to redirect traffic to the company’s DDoS mitigation service, scrub the traffic, and send only legitimate traffic to the client site.
 This attack mitigation approach is said to be lower-cost than the traditional approach of a company maintaining its own network firewall, making DDoS attack prevention an option for most firms doing business on the web.